ASC Industry Awareness

 Healthcare Industry/Trends

 Our continuing projected physician shortage is well documented.
-However, less well-rehearsed is the shortage of nursing assistants, which is projected to be the greatest US healthcare staff shortage over the next five years, with a deficit of at least 100,000.
+However, less rehearsed is the shortage of nursing assistants, which is projected to be the greatest US healthcare staff shortage over the next five years, with a deficit of at least 100,000.
 According to the US Bureau of Labor Statistics, healthcare is the industry with the highest total of projected new jobs through 2033.
 Leading the pack are home health and personal care aides, with a whopping 820,500 projected.
 Staffing shortages, an aging demographic, cost containment, and technological capabilities all play a role in that statistic as they do in the continuing push for more virtual care.

 Healthcare M&A, Valuation, Revenue Cycle